 3.19 Disruption of University Business

-Disruption or obstruction of university business, facilities, and grounds, such that the function or service is materially or substantially disrupted or obstructed, is prohibited.
-University business includes (but is not limited to): teaching, research, administration, public service functions, meetings of university committees or boards, or any other authorized university activity or organization on or off university premises.
+Disruption or obstruction of University business, facilities, and grounds, such that the function or service is materially or substantially disrupted or obstructed, is prohibited.
+University business includes (but is not limited to): teaching, research, administration, public service functions, meetings of University committees or boards, or any other authorized University activity or organization on or off University premises.

 3.20 Failure to Comply

-Failure to comply with the instructions or directions of all university and/or emergency personnel in the performance of their duties is prohibited.
-Such acts may include, but are not limited to, recklessly obstructing or delaying any university proceedings, providing misleading or false information during an investigation, resisting or fleeing a police officer, failing to comply with assigned university conduct sanctions, or engaging in verbal and/or physical abuse directed toward any university personnel.
+Failure to comply with the instructions or directions of all University and/or emergency personnel in the performance of their duties is prohibited.
+Such acts may include, but are not limited to, recklessly obstructing or delaying any University proceedings, providing misleading or false information during an investigation, resisting or fleeing a police officer, failing to comply with assigned University conduct sanctions, or engaging in verbal and/or physical abuse directed toward any University personnel.

 3.21 Identification

-Students are expected to carry university identification at all times.
-Failure to produce a university identification card upon request by any university personnel in the performance of their duties is prohibited.
+Students are expected to carry University identification at all times.
+Failure to produce a University identification card upon request by any University personnel in the performance of their duties is prohibited.
 Guests are expected to carry valid identification.

 3.22 Bribery

-Offering, giving, receiving or soliciting anything of value to influence the official decision or action of university personnel, or a person in a position of trust or influence, is prohibited.
+Offering, giving, receiving or soliciting anything of value to influence the official decision or action of University personnel, or a person in a position of trust or influence, is prohibited.

 Bribing others to fulfill or otherwise attempt to evade academic responsibilities, such as homework, papers, and exams, is prohibited.